Distribution (podcast) - Dirty Old Ladies

 When sorting out your postage, note that postage prices vary quite a lot between shipping companies.
 In Canada, your choices are Canada Post, UPS or FedEx (unless you want to ship with a fulfillment company) but in the US there are a whole lot more.

 When deciding on which company to use, I suggest you go to all the local companies with a fully packaged sample of your comic and ask for an estimate.
 They’ll tell you exactly what type of postage you’ll have to get and how much it’ll cost you.
 That way you don’t have to do any guesstimation about your shipping costs.

-Before I started using Chit Chats, I shipped More Than Men from Canada Post and USPS because they were the cheapest options at the time but make sure to investigate for yourself before choosing any one company.
+Before I started using Chit Chats, I shipped More Than Men from Canada Post and USPS because they were the cheapest options at the time, but make sure to investigate for yourself before choosing any one company.

 As of January 2018, it cost me the following to ship my 32 page, 6.625” x 10.25” comic (all prices in CAD):